ShiftLeftSecurity/shiftleft-scan-vscode/README.md

   - Code flow steps
   - Attachments
   - Fixes
-- MacOS touch bar support
+- macOS touch bar support
 - Contributes a dark theme called `ShiftLeft`

 ## Results Viewer

 - Automatically launches after performing a scan or when the workspace contains .sarif files in reports directory
 - Updates the Result Details Panel with the currently selected result in the Results List, Problems Panel, or in source code
-- Manually open it by typing "ShiftLeft: ShiftLeft Scan Results" in the Command Palette(Ctrl+P or ⌘+P) or using the hotkey (Ctrl+L then Ctrl+E)
+- Manually open it by typing "ShiftLeft: View Results" in the Command Palette(Ctrl+P or ⌘+P) or using the hotkey (Ctrl+L then Ctrl+E)

 # Using